amoe/lotdd/lotdd_notes.md

 Advice is to not change any code of the region _R_ that's going to be extracted into the function.
 This is a sign that this is a bad section to extract if you have to change it to get it to compile.

+## Creating a test double for `rlog`

+Why do this?
+We need a way to turn off the logging code that WavReader uses.
+In Langr's project (not in my version), rlog is stored as a member variable in WavReader, and linked to using `-lrlog` command line flag to the linker.
+This is done using CMake.

+As a result, Langr proposes using *link-time substitution* to stub out the rlog calls.

+This is done by creating a dummy header which matches the signature of the classes (and functions?) defined by the rlog library.
+The implementations of the functions just do nothing, or return a static predefined value.
+You only need to define enough stubs that your client code can actually build.
+This is grunt work but only needs to be done once.

+Having done this you adjust your build tool to now build your special stub library.
+In Langr's demo it is called `rlogStub`.
+You link the test program to `rlogStub`, while linking the production application (executable) to `rlog` as before.
+Having done this, the test executable will no-op all calls to rlog functions.
+The big benefit of this over a DI style is that you don't have to modify the code at all which you might not be able to do in the case of legacy code.
+I believe Feathers refers to this as a 'link seam'.

+For this reason we skipped:

+8.7 -- commenting out linking the test executable with rlog.
+8.8 -- adding rlog stub headers and configuring new stub library 8.9 -- adding the rest of the rlog stubs

+And we resume with 8.10.